 Students who choose to concentrate in OHP are studying full-time to receive a Ph.D. in Industrial/Organizational Psychology and are able to continue their studies over summer with fellowship support from our training grant.
 Graduate students from other academic degree programs throughout the university are also welcome to participate in the graduate seminars and interdisciplinary research projects that form the basis of the OHP concentration.

 The faculty are enthusiastic about conducting multidisciplinary research with students and each other, including the macroergonomics of hazard management and interventions to reduce musculoskeletal injuries, maintaining health and well-being of an aging workforce, design of rest break schedules during computer-mediated work, gender discrimination and workplace incivility, workplace climates that contribute to worker safety, work schedules and worker well-being, and the psychophysiology of work teams engaged in human-computer interaction.
 Our program also enjoys a close working relationship with the Center for the Promotion of Health in the New England Workplace (CPH-NEW), and students have many opportunities to participate in the research and application projects supported by CPH-NEW.

-Faculty coordinating this program include Vicki Magley (I/O Psychology), Rob Henning (I/O Psychology), Jennifer Cavallari (Community Medicine and Health Care, UConn Health), Janet Barnes-Farrell (I/O Psychology), and Nick Warren (Emeritus, Ergonomics Technology Center, UConn Health Center).
+Faculty coordinating this program include Vicki Magley (I/O Psychology), Rob Henning (I/O Psychology), Jennifer Cavallari (Community Medicine and Health Care, UConn Health), and Janet Barnes-Farrell (I/O Psychology).